asmiley1/QA2_QB/README.md

 #### Running the Application:
 - Execute `app.py` to start the Quiz Bowl application.
 - Select a category, answer questions, and enjoy the quiz experience.
+- Once done with the initial round of questions, you will be able to play again when prompted.

 ### 4. README.md